 The Novell Network Operating System (NOS), NetWare, is the most widely installed LAN NOS.
 It provides the premier file and print server support.
-However, a limitation of NetWare for the needs of reliable client/server applications has been the requirement for an additional separate processor running as a database server.
-The availability of database server software from companies such as Sybase and Oracle to run on the NetWare server, is helping to diffuse this limitation.
-With the release of Novell 4.x, Netware supports an enterprise LAN (that is, a thousand internetworked devices) with better support for Directory Services and TCP/IP internetworking.
+However, a limitation of NetWare for the needs of reliable client/server applications has been the availability of database server software-from companies such as Sybase and Oracle-to tun on the NetWare supports an enterprise LAN (that is, a thousand internetworked devices) with the release of Novell better support for Directory Services and TCP/IP internetworking.

 DEC demonstrated the Alpha AXP processor running Processor-Independent NetWare in native mode at the PC Expo exhibit in June 1993.
-HP, Sun, and other vendors developing NetWare on RISC-based systems announced shipment of developer kits for availability in early 1994.
+HP, Sun, and other vendors availability in early 1994.
 Native NetWare for RISC is scheduled for availability in late 1994.
 This will provide scalability for existing Netware users who run out of capacity on their Intel platforms.